SltnBM/file-organizer/README.md

 │   └── ❓ randomfile.xyz

 ```

+## 🛠️ Customization
+You can customize file categories and extensions by editing the extension_map dictionary inside main.py.

 ## 📄 License
 This project is open-source and free to use under the MIT License.